 In general, patients undergoing cadaver kidney transplant have a small reduction in clearance which is offset pharmacokinetically by a corresponding increase in volume, such that the net effect is an unchanged plasma half-life.
 Patients with demonstrated liver cirrhosis have a marked increase in their volume of distribution resulting in a plasma half-life approximately twice that of patients with normal hepatic function.
 Table 8 shows the pharmacokinetic parameters in subjects with either impaired renal or hepatic function.

-Normal Renal and Hepatic Function (n=10, ages 23 to 65), Renal Transplant Patients
+Adults with Normal Renal and Hepatic Function (n=10, ages 23 to 65), Renal

 |Clearance (L/kg/hr)||0.16 (0.05)*||0.13 (0.04)||0.13 (0.06)|

 |Volume of Distribution at Steady State (L/kg)||0.26 (0.03)||0.34 (0.11)||0.53 (0.14)|

 |* Differences in the calculated t1/2 β and Cl between this study and the study in young adults vs. geriatrics ( ≥ 65 years) is related to the different sample populations and anesthetic techniques.|

 The net result of these findings is that subjects with renal failure have clinical durations that are similar to but somewhat more variable than the duration that one would expect in subjects with normal renal function.
 Hepatically impaired patients, due to the large increase in volume, may demonstrate clinical durations approaching 1.5 times that of subjects with normal hepatic function.
 In both populations the clinician should individualize the dose to the needs of the patient [see DOSAGE AND ADMINISTRATION].